ABOUT BLUE DOOR SPONSORSHIP

 - Proverbs 31: 8-9

 Our goal is to see the fatherless, poor, and unreached children that God has a heart for rescued, restored, and sponsored.
 Blue Door is a gateway to connect Americans to one of the most joyful and Holy-Spirit filled places in the world, the ABC Harvest School in Kenya.
 We are the voice here in America for the children who so desperately need hope through a monthly sponsor and the millions more on the streets who are waiting to be taken in.
-Every child who recieves a sponsor, another abandoned child can be rescued from a life filled with despair.
+Every child who receives a sponsor, another abandoned child can be rescued from a life filled with despair.

 About the Sponsorship Program